 Mexican Scramble – Try a few tablespoons of grated or crumbled cheese, a pinch of chili powder, slivered scallions, and maybe a couple of tablespoons of kidney or black beans with a bit of cooked corn.
 Top the cooked eggs with a spoonful of salsa and sour cream.

-Italian Scramble – Beat in a couple of slivered fresh basil leaves (or ¼ teaspoon dried basil), 2 tablespoons shredded mozzarella and/or Parmesan cheese, and maybe a teaspoon or two or some chopped fresh or sundried tomatoes.
+Italian Scramble – Beat in a couple of slivered fresh basil leaves (or ¼ teaspoon dried basil), 2 tablespoons shredded mozzarella and/or Parmesan cheese, and maybe a teaspoon or two or some chopped fresh or sundried tomatoes or Sun-dried Tomato Pesto.
 You can add a dollop of pasta sauce on the side of your eggs if you like.

 Indian Scramble – A pinch of curry powder and cumin are very interesting in eggs.
 Serve the scrambled eggs with a spoonful of chutney and plain yogurt or sour cream.